 Founded in the United States, the Global Eye Project has grown to include volunteers and donors from all over the world.
 Together we are empowering local communities by building locally managed sustainable eye clinics through education initiatives and volunteer run professional training services to reduce the need for outside support.
 With your support, we will make eye care a right, not a privilege.

 Anshu currently is a full-time, unpaid volunteer in Haiti for the last four years building and advancing eye care for the poor.
-She is working to end disparities in eye care globally by bringing this service to the poor in remote areas and giving them health equity.
-She's leading our efforts in Haiti and has built the permanent eye clinic in Fond-des-Blancs and is providing care there and training the locals.
-She’s also collaborating with other institutions in Haiti providing care via mobile clinics to address the immediate need as well as working on more permanent solutions by helping to further develop the Haitian ophthalmology residency program in Port-au-Prince with advanced training and access to equipment and supplies so ALL Haitians can have high quality eye care.
+She is working to end disparities in eye care globally by bringing this service to remote areas and giving them health equity.
+She's leading our efforts in Haiti and has built a permanent eye clinic in Fond-des-Blancs which provides client care and training for local residents.
+She’s also collaborating with other institutions in Haiti providing care via mobile clinics to address the immediate need as well as working on more permanent solutions by helping to further develop the Haitian ophthalmology residency program in Port-au-Prince.
+This would provide advanced training and access to equipment and supplies so ALL Haitians can have high quality eye care.

-She has a Doctor of Optometry and optometric residency degree from SUNY College of Optometry in New York.
+She holds a Doctor of Optometry degree and did her residency from SUNY College of Optometry in New York.
 She was raised in India and the USA where her mother worked as a social worker with under-served communities and created programs to strengthen various skills to make members more independent.
 These influences have given Anshu an understanding of the needs of disadvantaged populations as well as practical, simple solutions to address those needs.
 Anshu has also provided eye care to communities in Nepal, Haiti, Peru, Lebanon, Tanzania, Honduras, Guatemala, Dominican Republic, Mexico, Indonesia, and India.

 Martin S. Arkin